UEABIO/physalia-R-course-2023/docs/16-ANOVA.md

 ## Activity

-Write a short R based report (Rmd) using ANOVA to test an experimental hypothesis:

-* Set up a new R project for your analysis - get it talking to Github

-* Import, clean and analyse your data

-* Test an experimental hypothesis

-* Produce a data visual summary

-* Produce a short write-up

 Now is the time to try and put your analysis skills into action.
 Below are instructions for importing data and setting up a new project to answer the question, does temperature affect frogspawn development?
 This is your chance to practice: